Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Static parent type lookup for polymorphism

 During serialization of a polymorphic class the root type of the polymorphic hierarchy (`Project` in our example) is determined statically.
-Let we take the example with the serializable `abstract class Project`, but change the `main` function to declare `data` as having a type of `Any`:
+Let us take the example with the serializable `abstract class Project`, but change the `main` function to declare `data` as having a type of `Any`:

 <!--- INCLUDE